pratiqdev/axiom/README.md

 There are many different possible methods to store the data for this site:
 - json - easiest to search.. must be parsed / converted to html and markdown
 - markdown - not as easy to search.. easy to convert to html. download directly or view as md

+markdown pages seem to be the best option:
+- easy to read, format and proof
+- easy to browse by itself
+- can be shared without changes
+- easiest setup for article based app
+- can be changed from browser if needed
+- can be created without concern for site structure, will be indexed and sorted automatically